-Moreover, in our previous study (Sun et al., 2013), altered neuronal activity in hippocampus and abnormality in behavior were demonstrated in Crybb2 mutant mouse, O377.
+Moreover, in our previous study (Sun et al., 2013), altered neuronal activities in the hippocampus and changes in the behavior were demonstrated in Crybb2 mutant mouse, O377.
 As CRYBB2 has been demonstrated to be expressed at the brain, and over-expressed CRYBB2 colocalized with dendritic marker MAP2, we explored the role of CRYBB2 at dendrite morphogenesis.
 Interestingly, we observed that over-expression of CRYBB2 in cultured hippocampal neuron promoted dendritogenesis, while knock-down of Crybb2 by RNAi inhibited dendritogenesis.
 Additionally, the number of dendrite number and the number of dendrite branch are significantly reduced in the Crybb2 mutant mouse, O377, compared to the wild type.
 The morphological studies in vitro and in vivo consistently demonstrated that CRYBB2 plays a very important role in dendrite morphogenesis.
-Moreover, Crybb2 was found to be strongly up-regulated in regenerating retinal ganglion cells (RGCs) (Liedtke et\
+Moreover, Crybb2 was found to be strongly up-regulated in regenerating retinal ganglion cells (RGCs) (Liedtke et al., 2007).

-al., 2007).
 Moreover, Crybb2 was also demonstrated to be expressed in the retinal and hippocampal neurons by immunohistochemistry.
 Overexpression of Crybb2 promotes axonal outgrowth in RGCs and hippocampal neurons, suggesting that CRYBB2 also plays an important role in axonal growth.
 Considering the important contribution of dendrite morphology to neural circuits, the deficit of dendritogenesis in Cryyb2 mutants could, at least partially, explain the reported altered function in the hippocampus of Crybb2 mutants.